Warren County License Hearing Guide

 Possible Outcomes

-- Suspension Overturned: The hearing officer finds that the DPS does not have sufficient evidence to suspend your license.
-Your license will be reinstated.
+- Suspension Overturned: If the hearing officer finds that the Department of Safety has not met its burden of proof, the suspension will be overturned, and your license will be reinstated.

 Hardship/Restricted License in Tennessee